HQ Collisional energy loss in a magnetized medium: Introduction

 It is well known that a high energy particle created in the initial stages of the heavy ion collision loses its energy in the medium by interacting with the medium partons.
 This leads to the phenomena of jet quenching, which as anticipated many years ago, is one of the prominent probes of QGP~\cite{Bjorken:Fermi,Xie:2019oxg,Han:2017nfz,Arleo:2017ntr}; for a recent review see Ref.\cite{Cao:2020wlm}.
-Generally, there are two types of processes that contribute to the energy loss namely; radiative process~\cite{Abir:2012pu} and collisional process.
-Experimental results for the quenching of heavy flavor suggested that radiative energy loss is not sufficient and one needs to take the collisional energy loss into account~\cite{Bielcik:2005wu}, for a recent review see~\cite{Wicks:2005gt}.
-In the present investigation, we focus our attention to the collisional energy loss of HQ in the background of a constant magnetic field which may be relevant for the HICs as predicted in literature~\cite{Wicks:2005gt,Connors:2017ptx,Rohrmoser:2018fkf,Edmonds:2016gys,Coci:2017lhx}.
+Generally, there are two types of processes that contribute to the energy loss namely; radiative process~\cite{Abir:2012pu,Djordjevic:2003zk,Gyulassy:2000er} and collisional process\cite{Braaten:1991jj,Peigne:2007sd,Peigne:2008nd}.
+Experimental results for quenching of heavy flavors\cite{Bielcik:2005wu} were suggestive of including both radiative as well as collisional energy loss has been discussed in Ref.\cite{Peigne:2007sd,Wicks:2005gt}.
+In the present investigation, we focus our attention to the collisional energy loss of HQ in the background of a constant magnetic field which may be relevant for the HICs as discussed in literature~\cite{Wicks:2005gt,Connors:2017ptx,Rohrmoser:2018fkf,Edmonds:2016gys,Coci:2017lhx}.

 The present investigation intends to estimate the HQ collisional energy loss ($-dE/dx$) in the low coupling regime and strong magnetic field.
 Specifically we will consider the hierarchy in the scales i.e., $\sqrt{\alpha_s eB}\ll T\ll \sqrt{eB}$ and $\sqrt{eB}\ll M$.
 To do so, we first calculate the resummed gluon propagator in the strong magnetic field background.
 Let us note here that only quark loop contributes to the resummed gluon propagator in the limit $eB\gg T^2$.
 This resummed propagator is used to estimate the collisional energy loss.
 In this hierarchy of scales, two types of processes contribute to the scatterings of HQ with the light thermal partons affecting the HQ energy loss.
 As we shall see, the collisional energy loss increases with the magnetic field and for a given magnetic field, the field dependent contribution to the collisional energy loss could be similar in magnitude to the collisional energy loss in the absence of magnetic field.
 This can be important for the jet quenching in the heavy ion collisions.